easyparcel/nextgen-integration-doc/AppHub/shopify/shopify_import_setup_guide.md

 ## Conclusion

 You've successfully set up EasyParcel Shopify integration using the Import Version!
 You will now can fulfill orders after importing to EasyParcel NextGen website.
-[How to import and fulfill orders at EasyParcel.](https://github.com/easyparcel/nextgen-integration-doc/blob/main/AppHub/shopify/shopify_import_fulfilment.md)
+[How to import and fulfill Shopify orders at EasyParcel.](https://github.com/easyparcel/nextgen-integration-doc/blob/main/AppHub/shopify/shopify_import_fulfilment.md)

 If you have any questions or need further assistance, [check out our other articles](https://helpcentre-my.easyparcel.com/support/home) or reach out to our friendly support team.
 We're happy to help you every step of the way!